Visor (armor): Cultural legacy

 Whether the literary usage of visored helmets corresponded to actual battlefield practice is less clear.
 For instance, the word beaver is sometimes used interchangeably with visor, as in Shakespeare's Hamlet, when Prince Hamlet and Horatio are discussing the Ghost.
 Hamlet says: "Then saw you not his face?" to which Horatio responds "O yes, my lord.
 He wore his beaver up."
-This may be misleading, however, as a beaver technically refers to a piece of plate-armor which protected the neck.
+This may be misleading, however, as the term "beaver" can also refer to a piece of plate-armor which protected the neck.

 The French literary critic Jacques Derrida references the literary power of the visor in Specters of Marx, viewing the visor as conferring "the power to see without being seen" on the wearer.

 In contemporary media, many films portray knights in visored helmets, such as the 2001 feature film A Knight's Tale.